Adapting to Serve Microsoft Dynamics 365 Business Central SaaS Customers

 ISVs must also address their pricing model.
 Most VARs package their offerings as a monthly subscription in alignment with Dynamics 365 Business Central billing.
 Per-user per-month is the most common pricing model offered to customers.
 ISV solutions with such a pricing model will be more attractive to VARs, as it allows VARs to keep their pricing simple, transparent, and consistent for their customers.

-The current situation, where every ISV is responsible for the monetization of their own app, may sound good with one ISV solution deployed to a few customers, but presents a number of problems when you consider scaling:
+The current situation, where every ISV is responsible for the monetization of their own app, may sound good with one ISV solution deployed to a few customers, but it presents a number of problems when you consider scaling:

 Therefore, transacting licenses through VARs is far more scalable because the boundaries of responsibility are clear: ISVs can focus on product development, VARs on customer service and collecting payments from customers.